 In this installment of the Emerging Research series, three researchers will present on their current research in the firearms and toolmarks discipline.
 Dr. Robert Maher from the University of Montana will discuss his work analyzing firearm acoustical characteristics and progress on building a database of these signatures from personal recording devices.
 Dr. Rene Rodriguez of Idaho State University will present on his work recovering defaced serial numbers on various materials.

-Detailed Learning Objectives:
+Detailed Learning Objectives

-3) Discussion of next steps and transition of this research into the forensic community
+- Discussion of next steps and transition of this research into the forensic community.

-Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
+Funding for this Forensic Technology Center of Excellence webinar has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.